lorenzofox3/lrDragNDrop/readme.md

 # lrDragNDrop

-`lrDragNDrop` is a drag and drop module for `Angularjs` which allows to drag items from one collection and drop to another one; or reorder the items within the same collection
+*lrDragNDrop* is a drag and drop module for *Angularjs* which allows to drag items from one collection and drop to another one; or reorder the items within the same collection
 It is "item oriented" which imply:
   * the directives must be used with the standard ngRepeat directive
   * "adorners" can be added
   * works only with non empty collections
-  * you may want to have a look at [sdfdf](sdfdsf) if you don't need this "item oriented" approach It is about 150 lines of code and has no dependency to third party library (except the framework itself).
+  * you may want to have a look at [angular-dragon-drop](https://github.com/btford/angular-dragon-drop) if you don't need this "item oriented" approach
+It is about 150 lines of code and has no dependency to third party library (except the framework itself).

 See demo example [here](gh-pages)